Loneliness and Health:

 Online health communities, like those at Health Union, use social media as a way to amplify social support and create meaningful connections that can have a positive influence on overall well-being, as the research suggests.
 It’s also important not to conflate the use of “passive interactions” (e.g., scrolling through feeds curated by a social platform), which can negatively impact health, with the deeper, more meaningful engagement that occurs in safe online environments that seek to positively impact health.

 Anyone in the healthcare industry, who engages in social media, should consider the true impact that a positive, meaningful engagement can have on the health and well-being of those they serve.
 Critical to the success of any engagement in this capacity is to conduct honest, transparent and respectful interactions that show genuine intent.
 This includes monitoring risky behavior and directing community members to appropriate resources, as needed.
 It is also essential to constantly re-evaluate social media best practices and trends – and adapt as appropriate – to ensure the positive health impact for participating members is always the priority.

 Ultimately, an emphasis on quality versus quantity of interactions will yield a more positive experience and better results for everyone involved.

-Special thanks to Sara Hayes for her help with this article.
+Special thanks to Sara Hayes, MPH for her help with this article.